Pearlicia/aws-bootcamp-cruddur-2023/journal/week1.md

 I created a repo using the CRUDDUR repo template and launch the repo within gitpod workspace.
 Configured gitpod.yml for VSCode Extensions.
 I opened the frontend and backend code in gitpod to explore the codebases, I started both apps to run locally.
 I wrote dockerfile for both frontend and backend, and built the docker images and ran the apps in individual containers.
-Then created a docker compose file to build multiple images and ran the containers succesfully I also mounted directories so to make changes while I code
+Then created a docker compose file to build multiple images and ran the containers successfully.
+I also mounted directories so to make changes while I code.

 ## Homework Challenges